 CHERYL A. CATES - NEW CLIENT INFORMATION

-This information sheet is to help with any questions you might have about having me, Cheryl Cates, as your handler.
+This information sheet is designed to help with any questions you might have about hiring me, Cheryl Cates, to handle your dogs.
 I began showing dogs at the age of 10.
-At this time I showed in Junior Handling and my own dogs which were Boxers.
+At that time, I showed in Junior Handling as well as my own dogs, which were Boxers.
 At 11, 1 went to work as a Handler's Assistant.
 I worked as an assistant, and many years as a licensed assistant, until I was 21 years old.
-I worked for 3 top handlers on the West Coast, and traveled to shows all over the United States.
-In 1976 1 became a Licensed Handler, and have been in business since that time.
+I was employed by 3 top handlers on the West Coast, and traveled to shows all over the United States.
+In 1976 I became an American Kennel Club Licensed Handler, and have been in business since that time.

-When your dog is shown by me, you can expect that I will make every attempt to show the animal myself.
+When I agree to show your dog, you can expect that I will make every attempt to show the animal myself.
 Sometimes however this is not possible due to scheduling conflicts.
-I try to be as fair as I can about seeing that no one dog is missed repeatedly.
+I am as fair as I can be to see that no one dog is missed repeatedly.
 Basically, I have a Number One Specials dog who is never missed.
 After that, the Specials and class dogs who are shown on a regular basis are next in line, with occasional Specials and class animals following that.
-Class animals are shown in the Winners Class first; to who is being shown on a regular basis, and second; to those that are shown on a limited basis.
-Dogs that are shown on a limited basis are rotated in the Winners Class to insure that each one has a chance.
-This decision is mine, based on many factors which include number of times shown, the judge for the day, who is available as a back up handler, etc. In the event of a conflict, the client's input, if any, is always considered.
+Dogs being shown on a regular basis have priority.
+Dogs that are shown on a limited basis are rotated in the Winners Class to ensure that each one has a chance.
+These decisions are based on many factors including number of times shown, the judge for the day, and who is available as a back up handler, among others.
+In the event of a conflict, the client's input, if any, is always considered.

 Monday is my day off, and I do not take calls then.
-If it is an emergency, please call, and I or someone will get back to you.
-If not, you can figure out from my schedule, which is availabe on my web site, when I will be most accessible at home.
+However, if it is an emergency, please do phone, and I or someone will get back to you.
+Otherwise, you can figure out from my schedule, which is available on my web site, when I will be most accessible at home.
 Tuesdays and Wednesdays are usually the best days to reach me, between 8 and 9 in the morning and between 8 and 9 at night.
-I am extremely busy, not that I am complaining, and it is sometimes impossible to return calls on the day they are received; or even in the next couple of days.
+I am extremely busy.; not that I am complaining.
+But because I am, it is sometimes impossible to return calls on the day they are received; or even in the next couple of days.
 I try to return all calls personally, but sometimes it takes a while.
-I always get back to everyone before closing dates for shows which they are interested in.
-If possible, it is helpful to leave what your question is on the answering machine, then if I cannot call you back personally I can have someone do it for me.
+If possible, it is helpful to leave what your question is on the answering machine then if I cannot call you back personally I can have someone do it for me.
 With the advent of the computer age I am most accessible by email.
 You can check on my schedule to see when I am home, and email me any time!
 If a reasonable length of time has transpired and I have not made contact, please either call or email me again.
-Occasionally, for many reasons, a message is missed.
+Occasionally, for various reasons, a message may be missed.

 Billing is done monthly for dogs shown on a regular basis.
 Clients who have dogs shown on a limited basis are requested to pay on a per show basis, with a monthly accounting being sent at the end of each month.
 A deposit is required on all new dogs, with circuits payable 1/2 in advance.
 I do not make entries, but will be responsible for phoning them in when an account has been set up in advance by the client.